 Lying just south of the equator, the United Republic of Tanzania is East Africa’s largest country.
 It is noted for its national parks, tradition of free elections, cultural diversity, peacefulness, big game animals, and the island of Zanzibar.

 Formed in 1964 by the union of Tanganyika and Zanzibar, Tanzania covers approximately 365,000 square miles, roughly twice the size of the state of California.
-With an estimated population of 55.57 million in 2015, Tanzania is home to more than 120 distinct tribes, the most famous of which is the Masaai.
+With an estimated population of 58.01 million, Tanzania is home to more than 120 distinct tribes, the most famous of which is the Masaai.
 Tanzania’s population has been estimated to consist of roughly ⅓ each of Muslim, Christian, and traditional religions on the mainland while Zanzibar’s population is 99% Muslim.

 Swahili and English are the national languages of Tanzania, though each of the different tribes also has its own language.
 Swahili is used as the language of instruction in primary schools and English is used as the language of instruction in secondary and higher levels of education.

 Tanzania is one of the poorest countries in the world.
 Average yearly income is approximately $1,150 and 67.9% of the population lives below the poverty line (this number rises to 80% in rural areas).
 Over 49% of the population lives in extreme poverty defined as living on less than $1.90 per day.